luswepo442/luswepo442/README.md

 ## Hi there, I'm Luswepo 👋

 I'm currently pursuing a Bachelor's degree in Information Technology with a focus on Cybersecurity & Digital Forensics at Trevecca Nazarene University, expected to graduate in May 2026.
-My passion lies in securing systems and leveraging technology to solve complex challenges.
+My passion lies in programming, securing systems and leveraging technology to solve complex challenges.

 ### About Me
 - 🌟 **Education:** B.S. in Information Technology (Cybersecurity & Digital Forensics Track)